Written by Jennifer Ho Sports Dietitian. MS, RD, CD.

 The morning cup of coffee.

-For many, it is the first step of a morning routine.
+For many, it's the first step of a morning routine.
 A few sips down, and you are ready to take on the day.
 Why does caffeine give us that energy we crave in the mornings?

 Caffeine is a drug that stimulates the central nervous system and increases alertness and awakeness.
 It does so by blocking receptors of a molecule called adenosine.
 Adenosine slowly rises throughout the day and is responsible for our tiredness by late afternoon and evening.